Punktum-dk/epp-service-specification/README.md

 This document is not the authoritative source for business and policy rules and possible discrepancies between this an any authoritative sources are regarded as errors in this document.
 This document is aimed at the technical specification and is an interpretation of authoritative sources and can therefor be erroneous.

-The actively used XSD file is indicated in the [EPP service specification][wiki], the [EPP XSD file repository][XSD files] might contain changes not actively used by the service.
+The actively used XSD file is indicated in the [EPP service specification][DKHMEPPWIKI], the [EPP XSD file repository][DKHMXSD] might contain changes not actively used by the service.

 The current service version can be obtained from the [Greeting](#greeting) message, from the service.